KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-ShipmentTracking by fewieden](https://github.com/fewieden/MMM-ShipmentTracking)

-1. Recommendation: `.codeclimate.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
+1. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-3. Typo: Found `Magic Mirror` in file `MMM-ShipmentTracking.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-ShipmentTracking.js`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update section (like `## Update`).
+4. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-6. Recommendation: The README seems to have a config example without a trailing comma.
+5. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-7. Recommendation: The README seems not to have clone instructions.
+6. Recommendation: The README seems not to have clone instructions.
-8. Typo: Found `Magic Mirror` in file `Tracker.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `Tracker.js`: Replace it with `MagicMirror²`.
-9. Typo: Found `Magic Mirror` in file `17track.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `17track.js`: Replace it with `MagicMirror²`.
-10. Deprecated: Found `require('request')` in file `17track.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+9. Deprecated: Found `require('request')` in file `17track.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-11. Recommendation: Found `XMLHttpRequest` in file `17track.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+10. Recommendation: Found `XMLHttpRequest` in file `17track.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-12. Typo: Found `Magic Mirror` in file `DHL.js`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `DHL.js`: Replace it with `MagicMirror²`.
-13. Typo: Found `Magic Mirror` in file `Landmark.js`: Replace it with `MagicMirror²`.
+12. Typo: Found `Magic Mirror` in file `Landmark.js`: Replace it with `MagicMirror²`.
-14. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+13. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-15. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+14. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-16. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+15. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-17. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
+16. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-18. Recommendation: There is no CHANGELOG file.
+17. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-19. Recommendation: There is no CODE_OF_CONDUCT file.
+18. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-20. Recommendation: There is no dependabot configuration file.
+19. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-21. Recommendation: Replace eslintrc by new flat config.
+20. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-SHL by bureus](https://github.com/bureus/MMM-SHL)